gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## SCTP Protection Solution Identifiers {#IANA-Protection-Solution-ID}

 IANA is requested to create a new registry called "SCTP Protection Solutions".
-This regsitry is part of the of the Stream Control Transmission Protocol (SCTP) Parameters grouping.
+This registry is part of the of the Stream Control Transmission Protocol (SCTP) Parameters grouping.

 The purpose of this registry is to assign Protection Solution